NuGlobalSolutionsLLC/Scripts-Files/data/README.md

-Place here all the files you want converted into GeoJSONs.
+Place here all the shapefiles you want converted into GeoJSONs.

 They need to be in WGS 1984 coord system.